Penny Princess

 Penny Princess is a 1952 British Technicolor comedy film written and directed by Val Guest and starring Yolande Donlan, Dirk Bogarde and A. E. Matthews.
 It was made by Guest for his own production company, Conquest Productions.
 The film stars his future wife Donlan, who was Guest's production company partner, and features Reginald Beckwith, the other partner in Conquest Productions.
 It was released by General Film Distributors.
-It was distributed in America the following year by Universal Pictures.
+It was distributed in America in 1953 by Universal Pictures.